nx-js/observer-util/README.md

 ![Benchmark result](/benchmark/benchmark.png)

 - The first two tests compare NX and MobX observable creation cost with plain JS object creation.
-In case of MobX the overhead grows with the number of properties.

-- 'Dynamic property addition' tests the cost of adding expando properties to a plain object or an observable without any observer/listener function registered for the observable.
+- 'New property' tests the cost of adding expando properties to a plain object or an observable without any observer function.
 MobX requires the special `mobx.extendObservable(obj, { prop: 'value' })` syntax instead of `obj.prop = 'value'`.

-- 'Get and set operation' test the cost of get/set operations of a plain object or an observable without any observer/listener function registered for the observable.
+- 'Get and set operation' tests the cost of get/set operations of a plain object or an observable without any observer function.

 - 'Function creation' tests the cost of vanilla JS function creation versus `mobx.autorun(newFn)` and `nx.observe(newFn)`.

-- 'Function trigger' tests the cost of registering observable property mutations and running appropriate observer/listener functions.
+- 'Function trigger' tests the cost of intercepting observable property mutations and running the appropriate reactions.
+The 'no value change' test checks the same thing, in case of observable property mutations without a value change.

 - 'Function cleanup' tests the cost of disposing observer/listener functions with `disposeFn()` or `nx.unobserve(fn)`.

 Do not worry about the large difference between the vanilla and nx-observe / MobX results.
 The operations tested above are some of the fastest ones in vanilla JS.
 The overhead would be a